-- Exercising While Distracted- Multi-tasking during exercise may not get you your six pack abs.
+Multi-tasking during exercise may not get you your six-pack abs.
 Focus is very important to get the desired results.
-Talking on the phone while walking, listening to loud music, or reading while doing stationary bike will take you nowhere near your fitness goal.
+Talking on the phone while walking, or reading while doing a stationary bike will take you nowhere near your fitness goal.

-- Wearing the Wrong Shoes- Running shoes and shoes required while strength training are different and serve different purposes.
+Running shoes and shoes required while strength training are different and serve different purposes.
 Running shoes often have soles with air pockets, gel, or other spongy material.
 They cushion your feet when you run.
 The sole absorbs impact each time your feet hit the ground.
 And while this may or may not be a good idea for running, it definitely is NOT good for lifting weights.
-For strength training, you need shoes with hard soles that don’t compress under heavy weight.
+For strength training, you need shoes with hard soles that don’t compress under heavyweight.
 You need traction when lifting heavy.
 Your feet must stay locked in position.

-- Performing Only One Form of Exercise- Same kind of workouts will not challenge your heart rate or make your muscles stronger.
+The same kind of workouts will not challenge your heart rate or make your muscles stronger.
 In the long run, the body adapts to a particular kind of workout.
-It is always better to engage in different kind of workouts to avoid hitting a plateau.
+It is always better to engage in different kinds of workouts to avoid hitting a plateau.

-- Staying in the Comfort Zone- Positive results are only visible when you push yourself harder.
-Lifting the same weights every week, walking only on the treadmill for 30 minutes, or doing the same kind of exercise everyday will make you hit a plateau soon.
-Instead, try increasing weights every week or two.
+Positive results are only visible when you push yourself harder.
+Lifting the same weights every week, walking only on the treadmill for 30 minutes, or doing the same kind of exercise every day will make you hit a plateau soon.
+Instead, try increasing weight every week or two.
 Try some other equipment instead of only the treadmill or increase the intensity of your present workout.